chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 to the creation of a simpler tuple struct.
 The use of boxed labels such as `[e]` forces the semantic value to be wrapped inside an LBox whether or not it is required to define recursive types.
 Boxed labels also prevent the absorption of 'flatten' types.
+The absence of labels is required to enable the `variant-group` feature.

 #### Overriding Types and Actions